Matthew Amroliwala: Career

 Since 8 September 2014, he has presented the flagship programme Global on BBC World News, the BBC’s international news channel.
 On 27 June 2016 he presented his first edition of World News Today on the channel and BBC Four.
-In February 2023, it was announced Amroliwala would become a chief presenter on the BBC’s new news channel for both UK and international viewers due to launch in April.
+In February 2023, it was announced Amroliwala would become a chief presenter on the BBC’s new news channel for both UK and international viewers due to launch in April 2023.

 Personal life

-Amroliwala and his wife Jackie Long, a journalist, live in London; they have five children.
+Amroliwala is married to Jackie Long, a Channel 4 News journalist and presenter.
+The couple live in London and have five children.